zoolanders/documentation/src/pages/essentials-for-yoothemepro/sources/providers/database.md

 ---

-## Content Source
+## Source

-Follow through [integration](#integration) to create a source instance from a Database Table records, create as many as needed.
+The **Database Source** creates a Dynamic Content source from a local or remote Database Table.

 ### Configuration